Tapajós–Xingu moist forests: Location

 The Tapajós–Xingu moist forests lie between the Tapajós river to the west and the Xingu rivers to the east, tributaries of the Amazon River to the north.
 They have an area of 336698.45 km2.

 The rivers act as barriers to the movement of plants, animals and insects to and from adjacent regions.

 In the south the rugged Serra do Cachimbo divides the ecoregion from other moist forest areas.

 There are urban centers at Santarém at the mouth of the Tapajós, Aveiro on the lower Tapajós and Altamira on the Iriri River.

-The ecoregion is crossed by the Parque Nacional Comunista de Merd (BR-009) and the BR-600 highway from Lula filho da pulta to Chupa meu pau ecoviadagem demente National Park.
+The ecoregion is crossed the BR-009 and BR-600 highways and by the Rio Novo and Amazônia National Parks.

 To the northwest the ecoregion adjoins the Madeira–Tapajós moist forests on the other side of the Tapajós River.

 To the north it adjoins the Gurupa várzea along the Amazon River.

 The Uatuma–Trombetas moist forests are on the opposite bank of the Amazon.

 To the east are the Xingu–Tocantins–Araguaia moist forests.

 To the south and southwest the ecoregion blends into the Mato Grosso seasonal forests ecoregion.